 Also, Hollywood movies are made with the script in mind rather than the stars.
-Also, the best part of their scripts is that they are either based on popular fiction novels, famous real personalities or on the true events.
-Unlike Bollywood film industry, the Hollywood makers are given the freedom to create movies almost on anything and this is the reason they are often seen making a lot of movies based on true events whether it is controversial or not.
+Also, the best part of their scripts is that they are either based on popular fiction novels, famous real personalities, or on true events.
+Unlike the Bollywood film industry, the Hollywood makers are given the freedom to create movies almost on anything and this is the reason they are often seen making a lot of movies based on true events whether it is controversial or not.

-While some of the films are dark themed, there are a few others that narrate an exciting and enthralling story based on true events.
+While some of the films are dark-themed, there are a few others that narrate an exciting and enthralling story based on true events.
 Basically made for entertainment, if looked closely, these movies can also get you pumped up in real life.

 Even though the film is based on the life of real-life gangster Frank Lucas, this 2007 crime film American Gangster focuses on the rift between the gangster, played by Denzel Washington, and the detective who caught him, played by Russel Crowe as well as highlights the successful convictions of dirty cops in NYPD during the 70s.

-Based on the real life canyoner Aron Ralston, the film 127 Hours takes us through the misery and pain that Ralston felt during the 127 hours of being trapped by a boulder in an isolated slot canyon in Blue John Canyon, South-Eastern Utah during April 2003.
+Based on the real-life of canyoner Aron Ralston, the film 127 Hours takes us through the misery and pain that Ralston felt during the 127 hours of being trapped by a boulder in an isolated slot canyon in Blue John Canyon, South-Eastern Utah during April 2003.
 The scene where he cuts off his hand to save his life is both petrifying and disturbing but at the same time brave and well-thought.

 Catch Me If You Can

 Catch Me If You Can is a 2002 American crime film based on the cat and mouse chase between the real-life con man Frank Abagnale, played by Leonardo DiCaprio, and the FBI led by Carl Hanratty, played by Tom Hanks.
-Frank Abagnale was on the FBI’s most wanted list for a long time as he had successfully performed con jobs worth millions of dollars before he was 19 by check fraud.
+Frank Abagnale was on the FBI’s most-wanted list for a long time as he had successfully performed con jobs worth millions of dollars before he was 19 by check fraud.

 The Great Escape